aws-cloudformation/aws-guard-rules-registry/GUARD_RULES_CONTRIBUTION_GUIDE.md

     #
     let aws_dynamodb_table_resources = Resources.*[ Type == 'AWS::DynamoDB::Table' ]
     ```
 6. Define a named rule block.
-Rule name should match with the rule file name.
+The rule name should match with the rule file name.
 Named rule blocks allow for re-usability, improved composition and remove verbosity and repetition.
     ```
     # Rule Intent: All DynamoDB Tables must have Point-In-Time-Recovery enabled